Aquarium Plants; General Care (Basics), Substrate, Ferts, CO2, Lighting, Dips and other Factors.

 For more about nutrients, please refer to our Algae section further down in the article.

 NEW PLANT DIPS:

-It is always a good idea to dip your plants prior to addition to your aquarium to prevent addition of strains of algae, disease, and unwanted snails.
+It is always a good idea to dip your plants prior to adding them to your aquarium.

 POPULAR AQUARIUM PLANTS (Some to have and NOT to have).